itsSoumyajeet/slacko/README.md

 ### 6. Start Development Server

 Start the Next.js development server.
-This will make the application accessible locally.

 ```bash
 npm run dev
 ```

 Open [http://localhost:3000](http://localhost:3000) to view the application.
-If you are using `ngrok`, you will still access the application via `http://localhost:3000`, but the OAuth flow will use the `ngrok` tunnel.
+(If using `ngrok`, the application can be accessed by `http://localhost:3000`, but the OAuth flow will use `ngrok` tunnel.

-### 7. Start the Scheduler (for production)
+### 7. Start the Scheduler

-For scheduled messages to be processed and sent, the scheduler service needs to be running.
-In a **separate terminal**, run the scheduler:
+Run the scheduler in a **separate terminal** (it'll check for scheduled messages every minute and sent them when they're due. (by calling the internal `/api/slack/scheduler` endpoint.)

 ```bash
 node scheduler.js
 ```

-This process will check for scheduled messages every minute and send them when due by calling the internal `/api/slack/scheduler` endpoint.

 ##  Testing the Application

-Once the application is set up and running, you can test its core functionalities:
+After setting up the app:

 ### 1. Connect a Workspace
--   Navigate to the "Workspaces" tab.
+-   Go to "Workspaces" tab.
 -   Click "Connect Workspace".
--   You will be redirected to Slack's authorization page.
-Authorize the Slack app.
+-   When redirected to Slack's authorization page, authorize the Slack app.
 -   Verify that the workspace appears in your connected workspaces list on the dashboard.

-### 2. Send an Immediate Message
+### 2. Sending an Immediate Message
 -   Go to the "Send Message" tab.
--   Select your connected workspace and a channel from the dropdowns.
+-   Select the connected workspace and a channel from the dropdowns.
--   Compose a message in the text area.
+-   Write a message.
--   Click "Send Now".
+-   Click on "Send Now".
--   Verify that the message appears immediately in your selected Slack channel.
+-   Check if the message appears immediately in Slack app.

 ### 3. Schedule a Message
--   In the "Send Message" tab, select your workspace and channel.
+-   In the "Send Message" tab, select workspace and channel.
--   Compose a message.
+-   Write a message.
--   Select a future date and time using the "Schedule For" input.
+-   Select a date and time.
 -   Click "Schedule Message".
 -   Verify that the message appears in the "Scheduled Messages" tab with a `PENDING` status.
--   To see it sent, ensure `scheduler.js` is running.
+-    `scheduler.js` should be running.
 Wait for the scheduled time, or manually trigger the scheduler by restarting `node scheduler.js` (for testing purposes).

 ### 4. Cancel a Scheduled Message
 -   Go to the "Scheduled Messages" tab.